AN INVESTIGATION INTO COMPLIMENTS, OFFERS, AND ADVICE THROUGH THE LENS OF POLITENESS THEORIES IN INTERCULTURAL COMMUNICATION

 Abstract

 Intercultural communication is seen as crucial in everyday conversations, particularly in a global context.
-Several studies have suggested that communication breakdowns largely stem from English users' failure to adhere to Politeness Principles.
-This article addresses the urgent needs of English users in an intercultural communication setting by emphasizing that mastering politeness theory is key to overcoming barriers for ESL and EFL students.
-The article first reviews key theoretical frameworks of politeness theories, including conversational maxims, face-saving, and social norms.
-Building on this theoretical framework, it then aims to clarify, analyze, and interpret communication situations through short exchanges between EFL/ESL learners and native English speakers to identify the causes of communication breakdowns and propose remedies.
-Based on these findings, the article presents conclusions and pedagogical implications to assist lecturers in helping their students communicate effectively across cultures.
+Several studies have suggested that communication breakdowns largely stem from English users’ failure to adhere to politeness principles.
+This article addresses the urgent needs of English users in an intercultural communication setting by emphasizing that mastering politeness theory is key to overcoming barriers for ESL/ EFL students.
+The article first reviews key theoretical frameworks of politeness theories, including conversational maxims, face-saving, social norms, and recent studies as well.
+Building on this theoretical framework, it then aims to clarify, analyze, and interpret communication situations through short exchanges between EFL/ESL learners and native English speakers, as well as classroom observations, to identify the causes of communication breakdowns and propose remedies.
+Based on these findings, the article presents conclusions and pedagogical implications to assist lecturers in helping their students communicate effectively

 Article Details